MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 #### Determine whether non-HTTP connectors are used

-Azure Spring Cloud supports only a HTTP connections on a single, non-customizable HTTP ports.
+Azure Spring Cloud supports only HTTP connections on a single, non-customizable HTTP port.
 If your application requires additional ports or additional protocols, do not use Azure Spring Cloud.

 To identify HTTP connectors used by your application, look for `<Connector>` elements inside the *server.xml* file in your Tomcat configuration.